 Westpac services and products

 While Westpac provides all the services and products you could possibly need from a banking institution they also go the extra mile to provide responsible and accountable banking procedures.
-This includes community involvement, environmental care, effective employee and customer practices and to maintain ethics in its actions.
-The bank has a solid presence and wants to be known as a trustworthy source for its many valued customers.
+This includes community involvement, environmental care, effective employee and customer practices.
+The bank has a solid presence and wants to be known as trustworthy for its many valued customers.
 It has won various recognitions and awards for providing outstanding quality with its banking services.
 Westpac offers a variety of personal banking products including loans, savings accounts, credit cards and much more.
+They have been awarded Cheapest Balance Transfer from Money Magazine’s Best of the Best awards (see below).

 Westpac Credit cards